DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-06-27-user-research-round-6-findings.md

 Structuring the onboarding steps into a task list was felt to provide a clear approach but neither participant had issues completing the same steps without that additional structure so, compared to other changes required within the service, it was not considered to be a priority.

 > “I think the way that it was already set up worked.
 It's not a complex system, particularly, is it?
-So I don’t think, unless [the DfE] want things to be completed in a certain order, then I don’t think there's a need to change to this [new design].
+So I do not think, unless [the DfE] want things to be completed in a certain order, then I do not think there's a need to change to this [new design].
 This [task list] certainly makes you complete things in a certain order because it's a list and humans will work down a list.”

 ### Insight 7